GetanehT/Restaurant-Booking-System/README.md

 Content
 Home Page (index.html)
 Smartphones Deal Webpage
-This project is a fully responsive webpage designed to showcase the latest deals on smartphones, including brands like Apple and Samsung.
-The site offers a clean and professional design with structured content sections highlighting exclusive deals, featured promotions, and limited-time offers.
-It is ideal for a mobile phone retail business aiming to promote its offerings to a wide range of customers.
+The Ethiopian Flavors Restaurant Booking System is a responsive web application designed to provide an intuitive and user-friendly platform for restaurant customers to view the menu, check opening hours, and make reservations.
+The site features a clean and modern design, with a focus on accessibility and performance across devices.
 ![home page](https://github.com/user-attachments/assets/d84c1af9-48d4-451a-86a5-aa74872ec1b5)